Adult Caseworker (Male Victim / Survivor Service)

 Adult Caseworker

-£25,254 to £27,622 (Permanent)
+£25,254 to £27,622 (Permanent )

-A committed and skilled full-time practitioner is required to support our existing team in providing a direct service to women who have experienced domestic abuse.
+A committed and skilled full-time practitioner is required to support our existing team in providing direct service to women who have experienced domestic abuse.

 The post-holder will be expected to deliver services in locations across the borough of Sefton.